3 Entropy

 In the above we have tacitly assumed that storage size, code length, and cost requirements are fixed and identical for all possible \(K\) states.
 This can be made more explicit by writing \[ S = -\log \left( \frac{1}{K} \right) \] where \(1/K\) is the equal probability of each of the \(K\) states.

-Variable code length and scoring rules
+Variable code length

 However, in practice, the \(K\) states are often not equally probable.
-For example \(x\) might be describing the letters in a text message, each occuring with different frequency (e.g. the most common letter in the English language is “e”).
+For example \(x\) might be describing the letters in a text message, each occurring with different frequency (e.g. the most common letter in the English language is “e”).
 Hence, rather than assuming equal probabilities we use a discrete distribution \(P\) with probability mass function \(p(x)\) to describe the different probabilities.
 As a result, instead of constant code length for each state, we use variable code lengths, with more probable states having shorter codes and less probable states assigned longer codes.

 We will apply the logarithmic scoring rule \(S(x, P) = -\log p(x)\) to both discrete and continuous variables \(x\) and corresponding distributions \(P\).
-As densities can take on values larger than 1 the logarithmic loss may become negative when \(P\) is a continuous distribution.
+As densities can take on values larger than one the logarithmic loss may become negative when \(P\) is a continuous distribution.

-A desirable property is that the scoring rule is proper, i.e. its risk the expected score \(\text{E}_Q\left( S(x, P) \right)\) is minimised when the quoted model \(P\) equals the true data-generating model \(Q\).
-If the minimum is unique then the scoring rule is strictly proper.
+A desirable property is that the scoring rule is proper, i.e. its risk the expected score \(R_Q(P) =\text{E}_Q\left( S(x, P) \right)\) is minimised when the quoted model \(P\) equals the true data-generating model \(Q\).
+If the minimum is exclusively achieved at \(P=Q\) then the scoring rule is strictly proper.

-The logarithmic scoring rule \(S(x, P) = -\log p(x)\) is uniquely characterised (e.g. Hartley 1928, Shannon 1948, Good 1952, Bernardo 1979).
+The logarithmic scoring rule \(S(x, P) = -\log p(x)\) is uniquely characterised (e.g. Good (1952) and Bernardo (1979)).
 In particular, it is the only scoring rule that is both

-• strictly proper and
+- strictly proper and

-See also Example 4.2.
+See also Note 4.1.

 Example 3.1 Surprise:

 The negative logarithm of a probability is called the surprise or surprisal.
 The surprise \(-\log p\) to observe a certain outcome (with probability \(p=1\)) is zero, and conversely the surprise to observe an outcome that cannot happen (with probability \(p=0\)) is infinite.
+The logarithmic scoring rule thus returns the surprise for the outcomes of a discrete random variable.

 Example 3.2 Logit and log-odds: